heybereket/heybereket/README.md

 ### Hey everyone! 👋

 I'm a Web Developer, known as Bereket Semagn.
-I'm passionate about sharing knowledge, learning, web development, and coding!
+I'm passionate about sharing knowledge, learning, web development, and coding! <br>
-I'm currently a contributor to @portainer, @whatwg, @Compass, and @iron-io I love to write about my coding journey, you should check out my **blog** at (https://bereketsemagn.tk/blog)
+I'm currently a contributor to @portainer, @whatwg, @Compass, and @iron-io. <br>
+I love to write about my coding journey, you should check out my **blog** at (https://bereketsemagn.tk/blog)

 - 💬 ***Ask me about:*** Documentation, Web Development, and Coding.